Each subcommittee is pursuing research, articles, trends, and best practice information on the design of all types of learning environments.

 - Process, Design and Sustainability (LEED, net zero and carbon neutral, integrated design)

-Corporate Learning and Alternate Learning Environments Subcommittee
+Alternate Learning Environments Subcommittee

 The CAE Alternate Learning Environments Subcommittee was formed in 2009 as the Subcommittee for Libraries, Museums, Interpretation Centers, Corporate and Convention Facilities, and is focused primarily on two areas of investigation: The changing paradigms of alternate learning environments as places of learning, research and teaching; Sustainable aspects on the design of alternate learning environments.
 The Subcommittee is charged with: Developing knowledge; Identifying, performing, documenting, and disseminating research; Communicating with the AIA CAE members; Coordinating with AIA CAE Conference chairs.

 co-Chairs: Dina Sorensen and Caroline Lobo, PhD, AIA

 The Research Task Force aims to position research as a knowledge asset for the American Institute of Architects Committee on Architecture for Education members and affiliated organizations by establishing a research agenda reflective of contemporary themes and needs.
 In addition to establishing an agenda; over the next nine months we will prioritize relevant topic domains, empower practitioners who are leading innovative design and research initiatives, define goals that promote the translation of expertise from outside disciplines into design and education, and provide relevant resources for members.
 Learn more on the CAE Research webpage.